agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 location using GPS and periodically broadcast this information to air traffic controllers and nearby aircraft.
 This sort of scheme has worked well in traditional applications, where pilots typically only monitor the general locations of a few nearby aircraft.
-It is another example of exploiting spatial locality: aircraft have the highest need to coordinate when they are physically close and therefore in range of each other's ADS-B broadcasts.
+The locality principle is exhibited here, too: aircraft have the highest need to coordinate when they are physically close and therefore in range of each other's ADS-B broadcasts.

 In our setting, a large number of aircraft may need to operate in a